lanl/dfnWorks/internal/Documentation/sphinx-docs/source/intro.rst

 .. |CO2| replace:: CO\ :sub:`2`

-To run a workflow using the dfnWorks suite, the pydfnworks package is highly recommended. pydfnworks calls various tools in the dfnWorks suite with the aim to provide a seamless workflow for scientific applications of dfnWorks.
+To run a workflow using the dfnWorks suite, the pydfnWorks package is highly recommended. pydfnWorks calls various tools in the dfnWorks suite with the aim to provide a seamless workflow for scientific applications of dfnWorks.

 Citing dfnWorks